42jinwoole/42jinwoole/README.md

 - 👋 Hi, I’m jinwoole of 42
 - 👀 I’m interested in Sociology, Politics, Economy, Technology and so on.
 - 🌱 Cadet of 42seoul
-- 💞️ Studying C++, python and generative AI
+- 💞️ Studying C++, python and prompt engineering
 - Blog: jinwoolee.kr